-Imagine a time when millions of people were out of work and the government, recognizing that Wall Street and the big banks and corporations were the problem and not the solution, took the initiative and did what the private sector would not do and created jobs for the unemployed: building roads, highways, bridges, tunnels, dams, power houses, reservoirs, water filtration plants, power grids, airports, sewage treatment plants, municipal buildings, libraries, post offices, public housing, schools, colleges, universities, dormitories, athletic fields, stadiums, auditoriums, coliseums, memorials, museums, clinics, hospitals, laboratories, sanitariums, community centers, markets, zoos, parks, playgrounds, recreation centers, swimming pools, bathhouses, beaches, ports, piers, wharves, lighthouses, warehouses, grain elevators, hotels...
+Imagine a time when millions of people were out of work and the government, recognizing that Wall Street and the big banks and corporations were the problem and not the solution, took the initiative and did what the private sector would not do and created jobs for the unemployed: building roads, highways, bridges, tunnels, levees, dams, aqueducts, water mains, power houses, reservoirs, water filtration plants, power grids, airports, sewage treatment plants, municipal buildings, libraries, post offices, public housing, schools, colleges, universities, dormitories, athletic fields, stadiums, auditoriums, coliseums, memorials, museums, clinics, hospitals, laboratories, sanitariums, community centers, markets, zoos, parks, playgrounds, recreation centers, swimming pools, bathhouses, beaches, ports, piers, wharves, lighthouses, warehouses, grain elevators, hotels...
 Even the United States Mint at San Francisco, the gold depository at Fort Knox, and the Washington DC Mall: a legacy that we enjoy and depend upon to this day without knowing how it all came to be.
 It was called the New Deal and it was happening all over the United States on a scale inconceivable today.
 This page shows only a few of the New Deal projects in just one part of one city: Bronx, New York.
 What you see here is the living legacy of a government that put economic justice and the public good before corporate interests.
 The same thing is possible today, yet unthinkable.
 Why?
 And what, therefore, will be the legacy of our generation?

 The New Deal's programs were on everyone's minds in the late 1930s.
 So many people we knew had the misfortune to be out of work and on, what was then called, home relief.
 For a father to have a job with the Works Progress Administration, or WPA, repaving the many streets or building new projects in The Bronx, was a stroke of good luck.
 With a steady income he could provide clothes and food for his family, and further, had the dignity of saying that he worked for what he got.
 Indeed those few years before the onset of the Second World War, The Bronx seemed to be in a frenzy of construction...